Top 20 caravanning questions

 2) What does the Club recommend as a safe outfit weight ratio for towing a caravan?

 The principle must be to have the heaviest possible towcar for a given caravan, otherwise the chances of a snaking trailer becoming uncontrollable are very real.
 Aim for a towed load of around 85 per cent of the car’s kerb weight (KW), or the vehicle manufacturer’s towing limit, if lower.
+For further information you can check out our guide to choosing the right towcar.

 The nearer the caravan laden weight approaches the one-to-one ratio, the more careful the driver must be.